 - T1A Introduction of non-native grass species, such as crested wheatgrass and Kentucky bluegrass.

 - T2A Prolonged drought, improper grazing management, or a combination of these factors

-- T2B Displacement of native species by non-native invasive species (Crested Wheatgrass, Kentucky bluegrass, noxious weeds, etc.)
+- T2B Displacement of native species by non-native invasive species (crested wheatgrass, noxious weeds, etc.)

 - T2C Conversion to cropland

 - R3A Range seeding, grazing land mechanical treatment, timely moisture, proper grazing management (management intensive and costly)

 - T3B Conversion to cropland

 - T4A Conversion to cropland

 - T5A Cessation of annual cropping

 - T6A Conversion to cropland